jervispinto/jervispinto.github.io/about.md

 ## Jervis Pinto

-My primary interests are artificial intelligence, machine learning and its applications in developing beneficial adaptive, self-optimizing software.
+My primary interests are artificial intelligence, machine learning and its applications in developing beneficial, adaptive, self-optimizing software.
 My research projects typically occur at the intersection of machine learning, sequential decision making and software engineering.

-I'm very fortunate to have worked with experts in machine learning as well as software engineering.
+I'm very grateful for the opportunity to work with experts in machine learning as well as software engineering.
 My thesis advisor is [Prof. Alan Fern](http://web.engr.oregonstate.edu/~afern/) and we collaborate frequently with [Prof. Alex Groce](http://web.engr.oregonstate.edu/~alex/).

 The best way to contact me is via email: *jervis.pinto@gmail.com*